aaron-grau/curic/react/projects/pokedex/pokedex_i.md

 ### Pokemon Controller

-Build a controller to handle our pokémon `resources`.
+Build a controller to handle our pokemon `resources`.

 * Generate an `Api::PokemonController`.
 * Define `#index` and `#show` actions.